 The Classic Itinerary: The emotion of the city landmarks

-From September 25, 2017 until the spring of 2019 the 1st floor of the Archaeological Museum closes for a major renovation: the halls related to the history of Bologna (sections: , Etruscan, Celtic, Roman Bologna), the Verucchio Hall, the Plaster cast collection and the Greek, Etrusco-Italic and Roman collections.
+From September 25, 2017 the 1st floor of the Archaeological Museum closes for a major renovation: the halls related to the history of Bologna (sections: , Etruscan, Celtic, Roman Bologna), the Verucchio Hall, the Plaster cast collection and the Greek, Etrusco-Italic and Roman collections.

 The Prehistoric reopens from 29th November 2018.

 The Egyptian collection will remain unrestricted and thus the lapidarium, between the entrance hall and the courtyard of the Museum - with reduced admission at € 3.

 Bookshop, education section, library, temporary exhibition rooms, conference room, restoration laboratory, tagline in Italian and English (some rooms only), audio guides in English and Italian.
 Historical / museum consultations on the part of scholars or students who wish to do research in the Museum collections.
 Written request must be addressed to the Museum Director.

 Activities for the public: guided tours, lectures and workshops for children, or for further study and analysis of temporary or permanent exhibitions.